defi-wonderland/hardhat-account-abstraction/docs/SECURITY.md

 ## Reporting a Vulnerability

-The `DeFi Wonderland` contributors and community take all security bugs in `hardhat-account-abstraction` seriously.
+The `Wonderland` contributors and community take all security bugs in `hardhat-account-abstraction` seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-To report a security vulnerability, please use [DeFi Wonderland GitHub](https://github.com/defi-wonderland).
+To report a security vulnerability, please use [Wonderland GitHub](https://github.com/defi-wonderland).
 To coordinate the issue and solve it.

 The contributors will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.